-- Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component. - · Exam must have been taken within the past five years. - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores. - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume). - Students with at least nine hours of "B" or better graduate work from an accredited university need not submit scores.
+Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component. (this requirement can be waived by the program chair if

+- appropriate). - Exam must have been taken within the past five years. - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores. - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume). - Students with at least nine hours of "B" or better graduate work from an accredited university need not submit scores.